manevpe/eng-org-maturity-model/Engineering_Maturity.md

 Level 2 - Horizontal scallability is available, but requires manual setup and work is not load balanced
 Level 3 - Horizontal scalability is done fully automatically with good load distribution
 Level 4 - Automated scalling up and down, depending on the load
+Level 5 - Scale to zero is implemented in order to reduce cost on services that are used irregularly